MoralisWeb3/MoralisDocumentation/moralis-server/connect-the-sdk/connect-using-node.md

 Note: limit parameter is available only for Nitro servers (those one that have coreservices plugin).
 If limit parameter is not provided then the default value is 500000.
 Note: at the moment the events created via code won't be seen in the admin UI, you can only see them in the database, we are working on connecting the admin UI properly

+Create a file `watchEvent.ts` and add below code:

 ```javascript
 const watchEvent = async () => {